 The implantable looping monitor is a pager-sized heart activity recorder that is placed under the skin of the chest for up to three years.

-In 2018, Apple introduced the Apple Watch Series 4, the first smartwatch that can monitor heart activity, detect an irregular heart rhythm and record the event.
+In 2018, Apple introduced the Apple Watch Series 4.
+It was the first smartwatch that could monitor heart activity and detect an irregular heart rhythm.
+Moreover, it had the ability to record the event.
 Cloud-based technology is used for virtual storage and secure sharing of medical information.